 def sigmoid(self, z):

-• sigmoid will be where we write the sigmoid function
+• sigmoid will be our implementation of the aforementioned non linear function

 def sigmoid(self, z):